Coming to visit? Ticketed entry is in place to safely manage your visit so please book ahead. Need to cancel or rejig? Email bookings@npg.gov.au

 Recorded 1969

-Purchased with the assistance of the Circle of Friends 2014
+Purchased with the assistance of funds provided by the Circle of Friends 2014

 Artist Kristin Headlam and poet Chris Wallace-Crabbe discuss their art.